Loading...

 All restaurant information in St. George is community-verified with source documentation.
 If you discover a restaurant in St. George that cooks without seed oils, submit it to Oil Watch to help others find clean dining options in Staten Island.

-Most Italian restaurants in St. George cook primarily with olive oil and butter, making them some of the most reliably seed oil free options in the neighborhood.
-However, some may use seed oils in their fryers or store-bought sauces.
-Always check the Oil Watch listing for each restaurant's complete oil breakdown.
+Most Italian restaurants in St. George cook with olive oil and butter as their primary fats.
+Some may still use seed oils in fryers or store-bought sauces, so check the Oil Watch listing for each restaurant's complete oil breakdown.

 More Staten Island neighborhoods coming soon.